apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden cancels $4.5 bln in public workers' student loans**
+**US strikes Iran-backed Houthis in Yemen: Live updates**

-You can read more about it [here](https://www.reuters.com/world/us/biden-cancels-additional-45-billion-student-debt-2024-10-17/).
+You can read more about it [here](https://www.cnn.com/world/live-news/israel-iran-gaza-lebanon-10-17-24-intl-hnk/index.html).

 ## Requirements
 - Python 3.8